 - If the transition from Proof of Work to Proof of Stake doesn’t go well off, some critical issues may arise in the architecture that could even lead to the crash of the system.

-Etherium has hit a high price of $900, but some say – there is still a bubble around Ethereum.
-Investing into it for long-term can be a risky play.
+Ethereum has hit a high price of $900, but some say – there is still a bubble around Ethereum.
+Investing in it for long term can be a risky play.